Max Feagai: St. George Illawarra Dragons (2020-24)

-Dolphins (2025-)
+Dolphins (2025)

-On 2 October 2024, it was announced that Feagai would be joining The Dolphins (NRL) on a two year deal, starting in 2025.
+On 2 October 2024, it was announced that Feagai would join The Dolphins (NRL) on a two-year deal starting in 2025.
 His Dolphins' debut was in round 12 against the Canterbury-Bankstown Bulldogs at Accor Stadium.

+Gold Coast Titans (2026-)

+On 24 November 2025, the Gold Coast Titans announced the signing of Feagai on a two-year deal.
+Feagai was limited to only three appearances with the Gold Coast outfit in the 2026 NRL season.